all4win/LeetCode/README.md

 	* 392 Is Subsequence
 	* 393 UTF-8 Validation
 	* 394 Decode String
+	* 395 Longest Substring with At Least K Repeating Characters

 * Hard: 16
 	* 033 Search in Rotated Sorted Array